rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

-enable client-side flexibility in more cases (i.e. in the `print_report` example above, under generalized auto-tupling, both the `format` and `output` arguments to `print_report` would forced to be carried in a single paramteric formal argument at the end of the argument list, and thus client code would be able to freely override the protocol for how either is handled).
+enable client-side flexibility in more cases (i.e. in the `print_report` example above, under generalized auto-tupling, both the `format` and `output` arguments to `print_report` would forced to be carried in a single parametric formal argument at the end of the argument list, and thus client code would be able to freely override the protocol for how either is handled).
 However, I think this motivation seems relatively weak (since it requires much foresight on